danielcarro/multiform/README.md

 # MULTIFORM

-Dynamic form with steps and checks
+Dynamic form with steps and validation

 This project was created with ReactJS with Typescript